 A fractured collar bone should be treated by bandaging the arm across the chest so that the hand rests on the opposite shoulder.
-The elbow hand rests on the opposite shoulder.
 The elbow should be free, but the forearm and arm bandaged across the chest.

 Drowning.-Restoration by Schafer method.
 If breathing has ceased, immediately on removal from the water, place the patient face downwards on the ground, with the arms drawn forward and the face turned to the side.
 Then, without stoping to remove or loosen clothing, commence artificial respiration.
 To effect artificial respiration, put yourself astride, or on one side of the patient's body, in a kneeling or squatting position, facing his head.
 Placing your hands flat on the small of his back, with the thumbs parallel and nearly touching, and the fingers spread out over the lowest ribs, lean forward with the arm straight and steadily allow the weight of your body to fall on the wrist, and so produce a firm, downward pressure, which must not be violent, on the loins and the lower part of the back.
-This part of sure, which must not be violent, on the loins and the lower part of the back.
 This part of the operation should occupy the time necessary to count-slowly-one, two, three.
 By this means the air (and water, if there be any) is driven out of the patient's lungs.
 Water and slime from the air passages may also run out.
 Immediately after making the downward pressure, swing backwards so as to relax the pressure, and allow air to enter the lungs.
 Do not lift the hands from the patient's body.
 This part of the operation should occupy the time necessary to count-slowly-one, two.
-Repeat, this Repeat, this sary to count-slowly-one, two. forward and backward movement (pressure and relaxation of pressure) 12 or 15 times a minrelaxation of pressure) 12 or 15 times a min-ute, without any marked pause between the movements.
+Repeat, this forward and backward movement (pressure and relaxation of pressure) 12 or 15 times a minute, without any marked pause between the movements.
 Whilst the operator is carrying out artificial respiration, others may, if there be opportunity, busy themselves with applying hot flannels, hot bottles, etc., between the thighs and to the armpits and feet, or promote circulation by friction, but no attempt should be made to remove wet clothing, or give restoratives by the mouth, till natural breathing has recommenced.
 When this has taken place, allow the patient to lie on the right side and apply friction over the surface of the body by using handkerchiefs, flannel, etc., rubbing legs, arms, and body, all towards the heart, and continue after the patient has been wrapped in blankets or dry clothing.
-As soon as passible after com-plete recovery of respiration remove patient to nearest shelter.
+As soon as passible after complete recovery of respiration remove patient to nearest shelter.
 On restoration, and if power of swallowing has returned, small quantities of warm coffee, tea, milk, wine, etc., may be given.
 Encourage patient to sleep, but watch carefully for some time and allow free circulation of air around patient.